This past weekend my wife and I went to dinner with some friends to a nice restaurant and had a very large meal.

 While there is certainly a spike in the 1950s do to the information revolution, you’ll notice that the word “computer” has been bubbling along in books since the 1600s.
 This is because “computer” originally meant “one who calculates,” from the word compute, from Latin computare “to count, sum up, reckon together.”

-So all that’s to say, human beings were the original computers.
-Which would mean that humans are actually susceptible to GIGO as computers – explicitly within the field of computation and calculation – but likely in other areas as well.
+Human beings were the original computers.
+Humans are actually susceptible to GIGO as well – explicitly within the field of computation and calculation – but in other areas as well.

 Plant A Tree